COVESA/vissr/tutorial/content/datastore/apache-iotdb/_index.md

 Of course any of the programming language clients provided by IoTDB, e.g. go, python, C++, Rust, can also be used to achieve the same result.

 ## Development notes
-Please see the notes in the source commit messages and related Github pull requests for the history of the development of the Apache IoTDB connection code and its integration into the WAII Service Manager component.
+Please see the notes in the source commit messages and related Github pull requests for the history of the development of the Apache IoTDB connection code and its integration into the VISSR Service Manager component.

 Development followed the patterns set by the existing support for Redis and SQLite.